tishabagaria1810/Ahmedabad-Metro-Portal/README.md

 # Ahmedabad-Metro-Portal
-A Java-based metro ticketing system that allows users to select routes, calculate fares, and generate tickets.
-The project demonstrates strong use of OOP concepts, classes, objects, and file handling to simulate a real metro portal.
+The Ahmedabad Metro Portal is a Java-based console application designed to simulate real metro ticket booking and fare management.
+It allows users to choose their source and destination stations, automatically calculates the fare using predefined metro routes, and generates a digital ticket.
+The system demonstrates strong use of Object-Oriented Programming, with separate classes for ticket handling, route management, and portal operations.

+The project ensures smooth user interaction by validating station names, computing shortest routes, and providing clear step-by-step instructions.
+It is built using Java core concepts, including classes, objects, constructors, methods, arrays/lists, and file handling.
+This project replicates essential functionalities of an actual metro ticket system, making it a helpful real-world learning project.